dutertetimes/dutertetimes.github.io/news/_posts/2017-01-13-Malacañan Press Briefing with Japanese Foreign Press Secretary Yasuhisa Kawamura.md

 ---
-title: Japanese Foreign Press Secretary in Malacañan Press Briefing
+title: Malacañan Press Briefing with Japanese Foreign Press Secretary
 date: 2017-01-13T18:15:30UTC
 excerpt: Japanese Foreign Press Secretary, Yasuhisa Kawamura, speaks in a special Malacañan press briefing on 12 January 2017 in connection with the state visit of Prime Minister Shinzō Abe.
 layout: post